Gutmann (surname)

 The surname "Gutmann" is of German and Ashkenazi Jewish origin.
 It is composed of the German words "gut," meaning "good," and "mann," meaning "man."
 As such, it can be translated to "good man."
 The name may have been a descriptive or given name in its early uses, possibly indicating a person known for good character or conduct.

 In Jewish communities, surnames like Gutmann were often adopted during periods when European governments required Jews to take permanent family names.
 It is also a surname that may be found across other German-speaking regions, with various spellings like "Goodman" or "Guttman" depending on historical and regional influences.

-Historically, the name is not tied to any one specific occupation or class, and you might find Gutmanns across a range of professions and social standings, from merchants and bankers to scholars and rabbis.
+Historically, the name is not tied to any one specific occupation or class, and one might find Gutmanns across a range of professions and social standings, from merchants and bankers to scholars and rabbis.
 There are also notable individuals with this surname in modern history, including businessmen, artists, and academics.

 The surname "Gutmann" is relatively uncommon compared to more widespread names like "Smith" or "Müller."
 It is more prevalent in regions with historical Jewish and German populations, such as Germany, Austria, and parts of Eastern Europe.
 Outside of these areas, particularly in English-speaking countries, it is not commonly encountered.